tuxtor/resume/resume.md

 Highlighted Talks [^1]
 -----------------------------------------
+* Microservices Patterns with MicroProfile • The Developer Conference - Porto Alegre, RS, Brasil • Dec 2020
+* Securing Java EE applications for the OWASP Top 10 • OWASP Infosec Conference (University Talks), Argentina • Nov 2020
+* From the TV to the Cloud, the Java ecosystem in 25 years • Oracle's Java 25th Anniversary talks, Worldwide • Oct 2020
+* From Java 11 on premise to Java 14 to the Oracle Cloud • Oracle GroundBreakers Tour, LATAM • Aug 2020
+* From Java 8 on premise to Java 14 on the Cloud • MitoWeek Conference - Peru • May 2020
 * Take advantage of MicroProfile benefits in your monolithic applications • The Developer Conference - Porto Alegre, RS, Brasil • Nov 2019
 * Take advantage of MicroProfile benefits in your monolithic applications • Oracle Code One - San Francisco, United States • Sept 2019
 * Kotlin+MicroProfile: Teaching 20 year old tricks to a new language • Oracle Groundbreakers Tour - Panama City, Panama • Aug 2019